Return to Philosophy Web Homepage Title: Introduction to Logic

 2. “[T]o reach its secondhand smoke conclusions, the Environmental Protection Agency employed statistical techniques that were grossly dishonest.
 Some years ago, I had the opportunity to ask a Food and Drug Administration official whether his agency would accept pharmaceutical companies using similar statistical techniques in their drug approval procedures.
 He just looked at me.”[2]

 Comment: Implicitly, there is an ad ignorantiam appeal.
-From the fact that a Food and Drug Administration official does not respond to a question, one cannot conclude the official's agreement or disagreement to the point at issue.
+From the fact that a Food and Drug Administration official does not respond to a question, one does not have the basis to conclude confidently the official's agreement or disagreement to the point at issue.
+The official could have had many different reasons for lack of responding to the question.

-3. ”Opponents of comprehensive sex education in the state, including Christian lobbying groups and other social conservatives, said any deviation from an abstinence-focused curriculum will encourage risky behavior.
+3. ”Opponents of comprehensive sex education in the state … said any deviation from an abstinence-focused curriculum will encourage risky behavior.
 But there is no scientific evidence to back up that claim.
 In fact, a 2007 federal study indicated abstinence-only programs had no impact on the rate of teen sexual activity.”[3]

-Comment: The argument is not an ad ignorantiam fallacy since evidence to the contrary of the claim that abstinence-focused curricula encourages risky behavior is provided.
+Comment: The argument is not an ad ignorantiam fallacy since evidence that comprehensive sex education does not encourage risky behavior is provided and that evidence confutes the Christian lobby's presumption that any deviation from abstinence-focused curricula encourages risky behavior.

 6. “The wide appeal of the idea that some students will learn better when material is presented visually and that others will learn better when the material is presented verbally, or even in some other way, is evident in the vast number of learning-style tests and teaching guides available for purchase and used in schools.
 But does scientific research really support the existence of different learning styles, or the hypothesis that people learn better when taught in a way that matches their own unique style?